 Rooftop Cocktails with a view

-After returning from your full-day excursion on the east coast, no better way to unwind than having a cocktail on a rooftop.
+After returning from your full-day excursion on the East Coast, no better way to unwind than having a cocktail on a rooftop.
 I suggest that you book a table for a drink atop the Hotel Es Princep.
-You could have dinner here, but I would recommend just a drink and save room for dinner at Quadrat Restaurant & Garden.
+You could have dinner here, but I would recommend just a drink and saving room for dinner at Quadrat Restaurant & Garden.

 The restaurant is only a 7 min walk from the Hotel Es Princep!
 It is the perfect distance to do both places in one night.

 For your last full day and night on your holidays to Majorca, you should make it a special one!
-The island of Majorca has so much to offer for everyone.
-If you are someone looking to visit a pine forest for hiking, the Balearic islands have you covered.
+The island of Majorca has so much to offer everyone.
+If you are someone looking to visit a pine forest for hiking, the Balearic Islands have you covered.

 Here is a list of some of the most popular activities you can do on your last day:

-- 5-hour Catamaran Cruise – Enjoy either late morning or early evening cruise around the island of Palma.
+- 5-hour Catamaran Cruise – Enjoy either a late morning or early evening cruise around the island of Palma.
 This tour has a buffet lunch included, with alcohol available for purchase.
+Check rates & availability!

-- Private Guided Walking Tour – Get an education while being mesmerized by the capital Palma city’s beauty.
+- Private Guided Walking Tour – Get an education while being mesmerized by the capital of Palma city’s beauty.
+I just love a walking tour when I travel solo!
+It is a great way to make friends.
+Check rates and availability here.

 Another idea for your last day could also be to explore the Serra de Tramuntana on the southwest coast of the island.
 If you choose to make a trip to the pine forest, you will need to rent a car.